TWIGS auditions are held each spring for the upcoming school year. Auditions for the 2020-21 school year will be held April/May 2020.

 Previous experience is not required.
 Each applicant should bring examples of his/her artwork (drawings, paintings, sculpture, collage, etc.).
 Applicants should be prepared to discuss their artwork.
 Any experience working on performances, (e.g., plays, concerts, dance shows) may be included in the discussion.

-Students should choose examples of their artwork they particularly like.
-This could include drawings, paintings, collages, ceramics, prints, weavings, metal, or woodworking projects or anything else made by hand in school or at home.
+Students entering grades 6-8 should choose 12 examples of their artwork they particularly like.
+This could include drawings, paintings, ceramics, prints, weavings, metal, woodworking, or anything else made by hand in school or at home.
 Applicants should be prepared to discuss their artwork.
 They will also complete a drawing exercise during the audition.
-Materials for this drawing will be provided.
+Materials will be provided.
 The audition may last up to two hours.